 This makes the Megaprocessor a huge recreation of a device that, in practical electronics, would be tiny.
 The advantage of this approach is educational.
 Newman said:

-“Computers are quite opaque.
-Looking at them, it’s impossible to see how they work.
-What I wanted to do was get inside and see what’s going on.
-Trouble is we can’t shrink down small enough to walk inside a silicon chip.
+"Computers are quite opaque.
+Looking at them, itís impossible to see how they work.
+What I wanted to do was get inside and see whatís going on.
+Trouble is we canít shrink down small enough to walk inside a silicon chip.
 But we can go the other way; we can build the thing big enough that we can walk inside it.
-Not only that we can also put LEDs on everything so we can actually see the data moving and the logic happening.”
+Not only that we can also put LEDs on everything so we can actually see the data moving and the logic happening.Ē

 The Megaprocessor runs at a top speed of around 20khz and can be slowed down to 0.01hz.
 Programs can be halted and stepped through cycle by cycle.

 256 bytes of RAM is included on a separate panel, with each bit represented by an LED.
 The board is approximately 2m2.
-On this scale, 16GB of RAM - a commonplace amount in performance PCs - would need a panel the size of the United Kingdom.
+On this scale, 32GB of RAM - the amount you'd find in a high-end home PC - would need a panel larger than the area of the United Kingdom.

 There are over 10,500 LEDs and 40,000 individual transistors on the system.
 Newman made more than a quarter of a million solder joints during construction.

 For more information on the Megaprocessor, please visit Newman's site, www.megaprocessor.com.

 This exhibit has a reference ID of CH43063.
 Please quote this reference ID in any communication with the Centre for Computing History.